avitorio/outstatic/apps/web/outstatic/content/docs/getting-started.md

 - A [Vercel](https://vercel.com) account connected to your [Github](https://github.com) account.

-You can deploy a starter website on Vercel or add Outstatic manually to your current Next.js website.

-## Deploying with vercel:
+- A Github Oauth app.

-Before we start we'll need to create a Github OAuth app:
+Outstatic uses Github Oauth for authentication.
+Before we start you'll need to create a Github OAuth app:

 - First go to the "Register a new OAuth application" page on Github by [clicking here](https://github.com/settings/applications/new).
 It may be useful to open it in a new tab so you can refer back to this page.

 - Give your application a name, "Outstatic Blog" for example.

-- For the **Homepage URL, Authorization callback URL** field type in any valid url, ex: [https://outstatic.com](https://outstatic.com), we'll change it later.
+- For the **Homepage URL** and **Authorization callback URL** fields type in any valid url, ex: `https://outstatic.com`, we'll change them later.

 - You can leave the **Application** description field empty.

-Click on Register application.
-You'll be redirected to a page with your Github Oauth App settings page.
+Click on **Register application**.
+You'll be redirected to your Github Oauth App settings page.
 There you'll find your application's Client ID and Client secret.
-Keep this tab open, you'll need these values for our next step.
+Keep this tab open, you'll need these values for our next steps.

+Awesome, with your Github Oauth keys in hand select how you want to use Outstatic:

+- Deploy a starter website on Vercel.

+- Add Outstatic manually to your current Next.js website.

+## Deploying with vercel:

 To deploy with Vercel, start by clicking the button below and follow the setup steps: